mrness/Prediction_Prices_Of_Wheat/README.md

 2. more than 10 CSVs were provided to team to work with a clean data
 3. Jupyter notebook codes were provided explaining how data got updated

-working on Wheat_prices Trend:

-a Wheat_Trent.ipynb provided to team to review it:
-1.ploting and commenting  on wheat prices trend throughout 10 years period 2.ploting the whole dataSet we have and understanding the Correlation between each elements 3.Projecting wheat prices in future using  monte carlos 10 simulations